 The focal operations of the Company are timber harvesting and area rehabilitation mainly involving Silviculture Treatment and Mosaic Timber Planting.
-The approved 2019 Annual Work Plan ("2019 AWP") stipulates the targets for all the activities in the entire year and the achievements are assessed in the year ended 31 December 2019.
+The approved 2020 Annual Work Plan ("2020 AWP") stipulates the targets for all the activities in the entire year and the achievements are assessed at the end of 31 December 2020.